 - Maintenance: Simply maintaining a property can become a significant time sink.
 Maintenance of commercial real estate should be outsourced to reduce how much time is spent on non-core tasks.
 However, business owners are often still surprised at how much work is involved with maintaining commercial real estate.

 - Tenants: When extra space is rented to tenants, renting or leasing presents a variety of hassles and risks.
-Businesses must be willing to find new tenants and respond to existing tenants’ calls/emails.
-Businesses also may need higher general liability insurance limits and some rent-specific insurance coverages.
+Businesses must be willing to find new tenants, and respond to existing tenants’ calls/emails.
+Businesses also may need higher general liability insurance limits, and some rent-specific insurance coverages.

-Owner-Occupied vs. Non-Owner-Occupied Commercial Real Estate Loans
+Owner-Occupied vs. Non-Owner Occupied Commercial Real Estate Loans

-Whether a property is financed through an owner-occupied or commercial real estate loan depends solely on whether the owning business uses a sufficient amount of the building.
+Whether a property is financed through an owner-occupied or other commercial real estate loan depends solely on whether the owning business uses a sufficient amount of the building.
 When an owner-occupied loan is available, it’s usually more advantageous than a non-owner-occupied loan.

 Lenders tend to consider owner-occupied commercial real estate to be slightly lower risk, as businesses are more invested in the buildings that they both own and use.
 OOCRE loans tend to have higher loan-to-value, lower credit scores, and lower debt-service coverage ratio limits.
 These loans also frequently have minorly lower interest rates, assuming all other variables don’t change.

-The most advantageous owner-occupied commercial real estate loan is usually the SBA 504 loan program, which requires that a business uses at least 50% of a property’s space.
+The most advantageous owner-occupied commercial real estate loan is usually the SBA 504 loan program, which requires that a business uses at last 50% of a property’s space.
 Conventional owner-occupied CRE loans require that businesses use only 30%, and still good terms.

 Is Owner-Occupied CRE Right for You?